Professional/Short course Health Protection

 This module can contribute towards: PGCert/PGDip/MSc Public Health.

-- Knowledge and understanding of epidemiology, risk factors and prevention and control measures for key communicable diseases hospital acquired infection, meningitis, TB, influenza, blood borne viruses (including HIV), food and water borne infections
+- Knowledge and understanding of epidemiology, risk factors and prevention and control measures for key communicable diseases hospital acquired infection; meningitis, tuberculosis, influenza, blood borne viruses (including HIV), food and water borne infections.

-- Critical understanding of the impact of the wider determinants of health on the distribution and course of communicable diseases
+- Critical understanding of the impact of the wider determinants of health on the distribution and course of communicable diseases, as well as the inequalities in risk exposure and outcomes.

-- Knowledge and understanding of key material environmental impacts on population health physical, radiological, chemical and biological, covering specifically air quality and pollution, water quality, asbestos and radon
+- Knowledge and understanding of key material environmental impacts on population health physical, radiological, chemical and biological, covering specifically climate change, air quality and pollution, water quality, asbestos and radon.

 Learning and Teaching